tyler-ruff/blazedlabs-com/blazedLabs/content/post/policy/attendance.md

 Unexcused absence occurs when any of the above conditions are not met.
 If it is necessary for an employee to be absent or late for work because of an illness or an emergency, the employee must notify his or her supervisor no later than the employee's scheduled starting time on that same day.
 If the employee is unable to call, he or she must have someone make the call.
 An unexcused absence counts as one occurrence for the purposes of discipline under this policy.

-Employees with three or more consecutive days of excused absences because of illness or injury must give Blazed Labs/Ruff Management proof of physician's care and a fitness for duty release prior to returning to work.
+Employees with three or more consecutive days of excused absences because of illness or injury must give Blazed Labs LLC proof of physician's care and a fitness for duty release prior to returning to work.

 Employees must take earned PTO for every absence unless otherwise allowed by company policy (e.g., leave of absence, bereavement, jury duty).